SrikarKSV/pure-python-server/README.md

 # Pure Python web server - PyProject

-A blogging platform for developer to share their coding knowledge (specifically for Python)
+A blogging platform written in pure python (no web frameworks used) for developer to share their coding knowledge

 The goals of the project: